This is the updated version of an article about confirming messages examples originally published in October 2021.

 If integrated with Dashly, you’ll easily find the event for confirmation in the list by typing it in the relevant field.

 Don’t forget to set the time when the message will be sent.
-Here you have two options — either straight after the event is completed or after a certain period of time (after a time lag).
+Here you have two options — either straight after the event is completed or after a certain time (after a time lag).

 It’s better to set a 1-min timeout.
 Thus, the event trigger has enough time to work.